Downy Woodpecker

 The downy is about as small as woodpeckers get, the smallest native to North America, but they use their diminutive size to their advantage by foraging on small branches, twigs even, that can't hold their larger cousins.
 They are so small that they can even clamber onto tall weeds and peck away in their quest for nourishment.

-Downy woodpeckers are distinctive in another way: it is one of the least red of all of South Florida's woodpeckers, rivaled by the extremely rare red cockade.
+Downy woodpeckers are distinctive in another way: they are one of the least red of all of South Florida's woodpeckers, rivaled by the extremely rare red cockade.
 Only the male has a small patch of red on the back of his head.
 Otherwise, they're entirely black and white.
 They do have the woodpeckers' telltale trait of using their tails as a third landing point when they latch onto the trunk of a tree.

 Downy woodpeckers range throughout most of the United States and Canada, as far north as Alaska, the Yukon and the Northwest Territories.They're found throughout Florida.
 And like most woodpeckers, they're generally year-round residents.
 Some nonbreeding birds in the northern fringes of their range will head south in winter, but not major distances.
 These birds can be found in open woods, the 'burbs, parks and orchards and even at a backyard feeder.
 They prefer hardwood trees that drop their leaves rather than conifers.